Hurghada: Religious landmarks

+El Mina Mosque is the main Islamic landmark in the city of Hurghada, a modern mosque by the marina known for its tall minarets, white domes, marble details, and peaceful prayer hall, offering a glimpse into local Islamic culture and architecture.
+It is a significant site for both worship and cultural exploration in the city.
+Other mosques in the city include El Dahar Mosque and Hurghada Mosque.
+Churches in the city include Saint Shenouda Coptic Orthodox Church.
+The city also has other churches and a local evangelical community that holds English worship services.
+St. Takla Church is a Coptic Orthodox church, and Church of the Saint Mary and the Black Moses is a newer church located in the El Kawthar area.

 Climate

 Hurghada has a subtropical-desert climate (Köppen climate classification: BWh), with mild-warm winters and hot to very hot summers.
 Temperatures in the period December–January–February are warm, but in the evenings temperature may drop from an average 20 Celsius degrees to 10.
 November, March and April are comfortably warm.
 May and October are hot and the period from June to September is very hot.
 The average annual temperature of the sea is 24 °C, ranging from 21 °C in February and March to 28 °C in August.

 Along the Red Sea coast, Hurghada has cooler temperatures in summer.